-The universal socket 370 platform supports future Celeron and Pentium III processors which use 0.13 micron technology, as well as Pentium III (CPUID=068xh) and Celeron (CPUID=068xh) processors.
+The universal socket 370 platform supports Pentium III processor (CPUID=068xh) and Celeron processor (CPUID=068xh) as well as future 0.13 micron socket 370 processors.
 The Pentium III processor (CPUID=068xh) and Celeron processor (CPUID=068xh) have different requirements for functioning properly in a platform than the future 0.13 micron socket 370 processors.
 It is necessary to understand these differences and how they affect the design of the platform.
 Refer to Table 2 through Table 5 for a high-level description of the differences that require additional circuitry on the motherboard.
 Specific details on implementing this circuitry are discussed further in this chapter.
 For a detailed description of the differences between the Pentium III processor (CPUID=068xh) / Celeron processor (CPUID=068xh), and future 0.13 micron socket 370 processor pins, refer to Section 5.4.